graphlab-fr/cosma.graphlab.fr/content/faq.en.md

 You can now switch to a specific directory by copying the corresponding `config.json` file to the support directory.
 Update the Cosma display by clicking on New Cosmoscope.

-## Do you plan to release the GUI version for Linux?

-We do not currently provide the GUI version for Linux but we hope to do so soon.
-Cosma is an Electron-based application, meaning it can be developed for several platforms simultaneously from a single code base.
-We recently got access to Linux machines to test Cosma on.
-If this is something you'd like to help us with, please get in touch!

-In the meantime, the command line version is available for all platforms.
-More information [here](/en/blog/cosma-cli-1-0/).

-## Is the app still being developed/maintained?

-We are currently working on a major update, which will be deployed first for the CLI version.
-Check the [roadmap](/roadmap/) for more details.

-## Is this a tool for data/network/graph analysis?

-Cosma is not intended for data analysis, no.

-You may be familiar with [Andy Matuschak's notes](https://notes.andymatuschak.org).
-This is the kind of “data” Cosma is meant to help with: research notes that are carefully crafted and constantly revised, so you know what's in them (i.e. no need for data analysis), on a somewhat smaller scale (tens or hundreds of nodes rather than thousands) but densely linked, hence the emphasis on the graph view and contextualized backlinks.